 The social butterfly

 Goldendoodles have been known to be very active throughout their lives.
 They need a lot of exercise and playtime to keep them from seeking out trouble.

 Goldendoodles are people dogs.
 They very rarely will come across a person that they don’t like.
 Everyone is a potential friend and playmate.

 Labradoodles are loyal, highly trainable and friendly, but may be a bit more reserved towards strangers.

 Labradoodles are active dogs who love swimming and can get bored if they don't have a job to do.

 EVEN MORE DOODLES

 With so many doodle varieties available today, it is important to educate yourself before making the decision to welcome a dog into your life for the next fifteen years or more.
 If you are feeling overwhelmed to make the right choice, learn about the non-poodle breed that was used to create the doodle (i.e. Irish Setter for Irishdoodle, Saint Bernard for Saint Berdoodles, etc.).
 Take a closer look at their temperaments and the original purpose they were bred for.
-The AKC website or Wikipedia are very helpful to research the various breeds.
+The AKC website or the appropriate parent breed club are very helpful resources to research the various breeds.

-One should never choose a dog based solely on looks, but if allergies play a role in your family, many non-doodle breeds are wonderful options since their coats may be more predictable than that of a mixed breed.
+One should never choose a dog based solely on looks, but if allergies play a role in your family, there are many non-doodle breeds who could be wonderful options since their coats may be more predictable than that of a mixed breed.